neithere/argh/README.rst

     The full power of argparse is available whenever needed;

 :Namespaced:
-    Nested commands are a piece of cake, no messing with subparsers (though they are of course used under the hood);
+    Nested commands are a piece of cake, Argh isolates the complexity of subparsers;

-:Unobtrusive:
-    `Argh` can dispatch a subset of pure-`argparse` code, and pure-`argparse` code can update and dispatch a parser assembled with `Argh`;

 :DRY:
     Don't Repeat Yourself.
 The amount of boilerplate code is minimal.